micmejia/bible-dump/NKJV/Ruth/Ruth 2.md

 And her mother-in-law said to her, "Where have you gleaned today?
 And where did you work?
 Blessed be the one who took notice of you."
 So she told her mother-in-law with whom she had worked, and said, "The man's name with whom I worked today _is_ Boaz."

 ###### 20
 Then Naomi said to her daughter-in-law, "Blessed _be_ he of the Lord, who has not forsaken His kindness to the living and the dead!"
-And Naomi said to her, "This man _is_ a relation of ours, one of [^d]our close relatives."
+And Naomi said to her, "This man _is_ a relation of ours, one of our close relatives."

 ###### 21
 Ruth the Moabitess said, "He also said to me, 'You shall stay close by my young men until they have finished all my harvest.' "

 ###### 22
-And Naomi said to Ruth her daughter-in-law, "_It is_ good, my daughter, that you go out with his young women, and that people do not [^e]meet you in any other field."
+And Naomi said to Ruth her daughter-in-law, "_It is_ good, my daughter, that you go out with his young women, and that people do not meet you in any other field."

 ###### 23
 So she stayed close by the young women of Boaz, to glean until the end of barley harvest and wheat harvest; and she dwelt with her mother-in-law.